 9. Most Extreme Places

 There are some extreme places located in Nepal.
 One of them is Tilicho Lake; it is the highest lake in the world at an altitude of 4,919 meters.
-It is the most attracting places for tourist.
+It is the most attractive place for tourists.
 Highest valley (Arun Valley), deepest gorges (1200m in Kaligandaki river), and the tallest grassland in the world.

 10. Dangerous Airport